Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

 Description
   This resource creates an order and returns a forward URL.
 This forward URL is dedicated to display a payment page with customers’ CSS and validated payment products.
 After payment form validation, the checkout is processed.

-  According to transaction state and *authentication_indicator* parameter (*please refer to "3-D Secure" chapter on “GatewayAPI documentation"*), main window is redirect to accept or decline page.
+  According to transaction state and *authentication_indicator* parameter (*please refer to :ref:`3-D Secure` on “GatewayAPI documentation"*), main window is redirect to accept or decline page.

 Order on a Hosted Payment Page